sdseney508/social-network-clone/README.md

 # social-network-clone

 # tech-blog
-Socila networking backend that is built using express, node, MongoDB, aand Mongoose.
+Social networking backend that is built using express, node, MongoDB, aand Mongoose.
 Enables recording of thoughts, creating a custom friends list, and recording your reaction to other uses thoughts.

 ## Table of Contents
  -[Installation](#installation)